-GIA generally recommends potential clients wait until they can invest \$300,000 or more to begin a traditional investment management relationship.
+GIA generally recommends potential clients wait until they can invest \$500,000 or more to begin a traditional investment management relationship.
 The firm may waive this minimum at its discretion.
-GIA charges a minimum quarterly fee of \$1,000.
+GIA charges a minimum quarterly fee of \$1,875.
 However, this minimum can be waived based on certain circumstances such as future investment contributions.
-GIA provides dynamic financial planning to clients with \$300,000 or more in assets under management.
+GIA provides dynamic financial planning to clients free of charge for households with \$500,000 or more in assets under management.
 GIA has a minimum account size of \$10,000, the firm may waive this minimum at its discretion.